-The Obama administration’s new immigration benefit, Deferred Action for Childhood Arrivals (DACA), begun in summer 2012, allows certain undocumented youth to apply for relief from removal and a work permit for two years.
-Since then, many eligible applicants have considered the pros and cons of submitting an application -- and a few have gone ahead and applied, while many others have held back.
+The Obama administration’s immigration benefit known as Deferred Action for Childhood Arrivals (DACA), begun in summer 2012, allows certain undocumented persons to apply for relief from removal and a work permit for three years.
+Many eligible applicants have considered the pros and cons of submitting an application -- and many have gone ahead and applied, while others have held back.
 For more on this, see “Risks & Downsides of Applying for DACA.”

 DACA, being an executive action on the part of President Obama, is subject to change or reversal by either Congress, the courts, or the next president.
-Among the possible reforms Congress has been considering is a new law called the DREAM Act.
-This legislation would allow most of the people who are currently eligible for DACA to apply for six years of conditional permanent resident status in order to complete at least two years of college or military service.
+Among the possible reforms Congress has been considering in recent years is the so-called DREAM Act.
+This legislation would allow most of the people who are currently eligible for DACA to apply for conditional permanent resident status in order to complete college or military service.
 After fulfilling this requirement, they would be able to apply for full permanent residence (a green card).
 However, the current Congress does not appear inclined to pass the DREAM Act, or any such type of immigration reform while President Obama is in office.
 At the same time, it does not appear that Congress will be able to block President Obama’s deferred action initiatives such as DACA, and any court challenge would likely not be successful.

 Those who are opposed to the aims of the DACA program are counting on the election of a new president who will discontinue it.
 Any such action by a new president, taking away a “benefit” that has been established for several years, will not be easy politically, but it is certainly possible.